 You don't need a machine to make this delicious Helado de Morir Soñando (Creamy Orange Ice Cream).
 Creamy just like the ones from the store, but tastes better.

-A few weeks back in a conversation with some fellow bloggers I mentioned that eventually I might run out of Dominican dishes to write about.
+A few weeks back in a conversation with some fellow bloggers I mentioned that, eventually, I might run out of Dominican dishes to write about.
 Oops.
 Hit the panic button!

-In 12 years doing this I have gone through about a little over a half of my list of Dominican recipes.
-Mind you I did not always do this with regularity, there were periods in which I did took a break, but I never stopped.
+In 12 years doing this I have gone through about a little over half of my list of Dominican recipes.
+Mind you I did not always do this with regularity, there were periods in which I did take a break, but I never stopped.
 I figure that at the rate I am going I have another decade.
-And I not only write about Dominican food, so there’s that too.
+And I not only write about Dominican food, so there's that too.

 Well, food evolves, some dishes have appeared now that didn't exist 12 years ago.
 And I have come up with some dishes that heavily borrow from our cuisine and that some that people have simply adopted as part of our Dominican heritage.

 About this recipe

 I love finding new ways to "re-imagine" our dishes, new ways to serve them.

 They might not be the traditional ones, but they still retain the essence of our flavors, of our cultural heritage.
 So no matter how long we keep doing this, there will always be something to write about.